 - (iv) Evaluating alternative courses: The next step is to weigh the pros and cons of each alternative.
 Each course will have many variables which have to be weighed against each other.
 The positive and negative aspects of each proposal need to be evaluated in the light of the objective to be achieved.
 In financial plans, for example, the risk-return trade-off is very common.
-The more risky the investment. the higher the returns it is likely to give.
-To evaluate such proposals detailed calculations of earnings, earnings per share, interest, taxes, dividends are made and decisions taken.
-Accurate forecasts in conditions certainty/uncertainty become vital assumptions for these proposals.
+The the more risky investment. the higher the returns it is likely to give.
+To evaluate such proposals detailed calculations of earnings, earnings per share, interest. taxes. dividends are decisions made and taken.
+Accurate forecasts in conditions of certainty/uncertainty then become vital assumptions for these proposals.
 Alternatives are evaluated in the light of their feasibility and consequences. - (v) Selecting an alternative: This is the real point of decision making.
 The best plan has to be adopted and implemented.
 The ideal plan, of course, would be the most feasible, profitable and with least negative consequences.
-Most plans may not always be subjected to a mathematical In such analysis. cases, subjectivity and the manager's experience, judgement and times, intuition play an important part in selecting the viable alternative. most Sometimes, a combination of plans may be selected instead of one best course.
+Most plans may not always be subjected to a mathematical analysis.
+In such cases. subjectivity and the manager's experience, judgement and times, at intuition play an important selecting part in the most viable alternative.
+Sometimes. a combination of plans may be selected instead of one best course.
 The manager will have to apply permutations and combinations and select the best possible course of action.